DG-Assassins/Real-Time-Face-Mask-Detector-Using-Sockets/README.md

 # Real-Time-Face-Mask-Detector
-Real Time Face Mask Detector using Sockets and Yolo V4
+We developed Face mask detector using the Object detection algorithm and developed a monitoring tool to transmit live streams to the server to detect those without masks.

 ## General Flow
 ![General Flow](/static/general-flow.jpg)